PsycorAI/sage/README.md

 * Emergent Modularity: The architecture naturally self-organizes into functional "hubs" (logic, math, linguistics), mimicking the neocortex to transition from a generalist model to a network of emergent specialists.

 **II.
 Persistent Synaptic Memory:**
-* Graph-Native State: Memory is "baked" into the neural graph's synaptic tension, not a transient external cache.
+* Graph-Native State: Memory is baked into the neural graph's synaptic tension, not a transient external cache.
 This eliminates the "Groundhog Day" effect, providing durable, long-term knowledge retention that evolves with use.

 * Constraint-Solving Mastery: Built for high-density reasoning, PsycorSAGE excels at non-linguistic, logic-heavy tasks (e.g., Sudoku Extreme) that typically stump standard autoregressive Transformers.